markdgoodrich/Raspistill_scripts/README.md

 The apache directory '/var/www/html' should now be present.

-Any users on the network can type in  * http://[IP Address of the Pi] * into their browsers to see your photographs.
+Any users on the network can type in  http://[IP_Address_of_the_Pi] into their browsers to see your photographs.